I'la al-Sunan: Methodology

-The author did not specifically target primary students; rather, he collected information with high-level students and knowledgeable scholars in mind.
+The author did not specifically target primary students; rather, he collected information with high-level students and scholars in mind.
 As a result, he avoids complicated language when describing Fiqh and instead focuses on Hadith of Ahkamah from the Hanafi school.
 The methodology of the book involves citing authentic Hadiths and statements of the Companions that support the views of the Hanafi school of thought, with their sources mentioned at the top of the page.
 The narrations are then briefly evaluated regarding their chain of transmission and text, and weak narrations are included to support the authentic ones.
 At the bottom of the page, the narrations are criticized regarding their chain of transmission, text, and legal aspects.
 The book also cites quotations from reliable books of the Hanafi school where there are differences of opinion.
 It starts with the chapters of Islamic jurisprudence, from Kitabut Tahara to Kitabul Adab wa Tasawwuf.